RadialDevGroup/ombudsman/management/HIRING.md

 ## When we interview
 - Don't waste time on a phone screen
-- If possible, just either do the whole thing over the phone or go right into scheduling an in-person interview.
+- If possible, either do the whole thing over the phone or go right into scheduling an in-person interview.
 - Use your plan.
 Stay on task/script.
 Listen to answers.

 ## When we hire